-The Studio is a new program space showcasing current health-related research occurring in the Pacific Northwest.
-The featured theme and content in The Studio will change every six months, giving you an opportunity to learn about new advances in health research and the methods, challenges and opportunities associated with scientific innovation.
+The Studio showcases the latest in health-related research occurring in the Pacific Northwest.
+The featured theme and content in The Studio changes every six months, giving you an opportunity to learn about new advances in health research and the methods, challenges and opportunities associated with scientific innovation.

 In The Studio, you can hear visiting scientists discuss their research efforts in the health sciences and learn about the cutting-edge science that is advancing understanding about health and wellness.
 You also have the opportunity to explore health-related careers.

-The Studio will feature daily hands-on activities led by Pacific Science Center staff on select topics in the health sciences.
-On the first Saturday of most months, you will also be able to talk with practicing scientists at Scientist Spotlight.
+The Studio features daily hands-on activities led by Pacific Science Center staff on select topics in the health sciences.
+On the first Saturday of most months, you can talk with local scientists at Scientist Spotlight.
 These programs are included in the price of general admission--FREE for Pacific Science Center members.

 We work with local scientists to create exciting exhibit and programs that focus on current health science research.
 If you are a scientist or researcher in the Seattle area looking to get involved, we invite you to learn more about this excellent program.

-For more information please contact Beth Gibson, Media & Content Coordinator for Portal to the Public, email@example.com or (206) 443-3357.
+For more information please contact Beth Gibson, Media & Content Specialist for Portal to the Public, email@example.com or (206) 443-3357.